You can search for wildflowers by location, color, number of petals

 of these criteria.
 Use the search menus on the left to set the search

 First Step -- Set the Location

 The first thing you should do is set the location.
 If you don't set the

 location the program will show you tropical plants in Punta Arenas.

-The easiest way to set the location is to use the Google map
+The easiest way to set the location is to click on the

 "-" controls and drag the map with the mouse.
 When you find the location

 where the flowers were observed use a single mouse click to set the location.

 If your location is a national park or common tourist destination you may